boredhero/pv/src-wiki/versions/alpha-0.1.0-mmdjam2020/alpha-0.1.0-mmdjam2020.md

 Most people don't know that cinnamon sticks are actually the cut off and dried curled up bark of one of two species of conifer!
 The best **Cinnamon** is *Ceylon Cinnamon* which comes from Sri Lanka and its sticks are papery and easy to break, unlike the thick, hard sticks of *Chinese Cinnamon* you often find on your grocery store shelf.

-Yknow...I could really go for one of those Cinnabon rolls right now....y'know...the ones that they always have at the airport or your local mall.
+Yknow...I could really go for one of those Cinnabon rolls right now...y'know...the ones that they always have at the airport or your local mall.
 Huge, served warm with lots of cinnamon and that thick melty glaze...oh yeah....

 ![cinnamon_crafting](https://raw.githubusercontent.com/boredhero/pv/wiki/src-wiki/assets/cinnamon_crafting.png)